jhubert/yui-rails/README.md

 This gem vendors the latest YUI 3 for easy use.
 Once installed, add YUI to your app by adding:

     //= require yui
+    //= require yui_ujs

 To your `app/assets/javascripts/application.js`.

-You can use debug or pre-minimized versions by requiring `yui-debug` or `yui-min`.

 ## Requirements